Suraj0791/bookly/build.md

 SO WE NEED A DIFFERENT APP NOW FOR ADMIN PANEL MONO REPO NOW ADMIN PANEL IS COMPLETE DIFFERENT FROM USER PANEL I MEAN ALL UI AND ALL SO AGAIN INSIDE ADMIN FOLDER WE NEED TO COMPLETELY MAKE DIFFERRENT FOLDERS ROOT ND UI COMP SIDEBAR NAVABR ND HOME HERO SECTION ND ALL

+so make admin layout nd all
+inside comp folder make a admin folder which we will use just for admin components create sidebar inside admin/compinents that is sidebar for admin panel similarly header nd all